jiehaocao/BEP-SBMD-COVID19/README.md

 ## 1. SIR and SEIR model

-Both **SIR** and **SEIR** are compartemental models, which consist of differential equations, which simulates the input/output at each compartment.
+Both **SIR** and **SEIR** are compartmental models, which consist of differential equations, which simulates the input/output at each compartment.
 Which the correct estimation of the parameters in these equations, it is possible to simulate the course/spread of COVID-19.
 <br><br>
 The main advantage is that these models are is independent from the actual data, thus even without proper or insufficient testing, _**the amount of people who are infected or exposed to this infectious disease, can be estimated**_.
 This is important, because with this information, the government, healthcare companies or hospitals can take preventive measurements (such as necessary lockdowns, making sure that there are enough medical supplies and/or that the hospitals and ICU are not overloaded).

 After all, the true number of infected person can only be verified with large testing of the population.
 ### SIR model

-The **SIR (Susceptible-Infected-Recovered)** model is one of the most basic compartemental model for epidemiology.
+The **SIR (Susceptible-Infected-Recovered)** model is one of the most basic compartmental model for epidemiology.
 This is a dynamic simulation model and can be used to simulate the course/spread (over a time range) of an infectious disease, such as COVID-19.
 <br>
 <br>
 As seen from the abbreviation of the model, it contains 3 different compartments: